top of page

 I’m also a deep thinker and deeply sensitive; someone who feels things fully and notices the small details.

-My passions include spending time in the nature with my dog, listening to music and podcasts, going to the theatre, concerts, and the cinema, and the vibrancy and anonymity of big cities.
+My passions include spending time in nature with my dog, listening to music and podcasts, going to the theatre, concerts, and the cinema, and the vibrancy and anonymity of big cities.

 I’m a lover of words and creativity.
 Books, audio books, writing, journalling and stationery bring me real joy.